 For a month, I would have to change my routine and would not be able to do the things I used to do in the comfort of my very own home.
 The place was foreign, and the climate, norms, cultures, and food, all these were depressing to me.
 But I had to live with it, so I needed to find ways to survive.

 I signed up for an online therapy site and talked to an online travel therapist.
 I told him my dilemmas, and he helped me significantly understand my situation and how it would be best for me to embrace and immerse myself in this new place.
 He guided me and made sure that I learned how to take full advantage of the good by not focusing on the bad things brought about by being in a foreign land.
 He guided me so that I could remove the obstacles that hindered my enjoyment and allowed me to make this a once in a lifetime experience.
+“Mental health issues can pop up anytime, and the option of having a licensed therapist to talk to anytime is a tremendous asset to the mental health community,” says Sal Raichbach, PsyD, LCSW.
 After a week, the culture shock was gone.
 I’d broken all the barriers, and I had made some local friends.
 A month passed by so quickly, and I didn’t want to leave anymore.
 I have come to love the place and the people, again, another sad part of traveling in which my therapist helped me a lot in overcoming.

 It was the start of my many adventures, and every now and then, I would contact my online travel therapist, but not to ask for guidance or help, but to tell him stories of how I enjoyed every place I was visiting.